tiknil/adaptiveaccounts-sdk-php/samples/IPN/IPN-README.md

 IPN Overview :
 ------------

-* PayPal Instant Payment Notification is call back system that initiated once a tranction is completed
+* PayPal Instant Payment Notification is call back system that initiated once a transaction is completed
   (eg: When CreateAccount completed successfully).
-* you will receive the transaction related IPN variables on your call back url that you have specified in your request.
+* You will receive the transaction related IPN variables on your call back url that you have specified in your request.
-* You have to send this IPN variable back to PayPal system for varification, Upon varification PayPal will send
+* You have to send this IPN variable back to PayPal system for verification, Upon verification PayPal will send
   a response string "VERIFIED" or "INVALID".
 * PayPal will continuously resend this IPN, if a wrong IPN is sent.